 I had kept the attested scorecards.
 One signed by my seven-year Saturday golfing buddy Art Tregenza, and the other by Bart Bartholomew, who’s been in my Sunday group for almost four years.
 The photos were shot by each of them as I picked up the golf ball, and they were stored in my iCloud account.
 Hadn’t even seen them in years.
 The pin flags and two golf balls were rolled up in the back of a drawer in my home office.
 I kept thinking I’ll get to them someday.

-Well, I was looking for something in the drawer a couple of weeks ago and pulled them out onto the floor, and my wife walked in and said, “Are you ever going to do anything with those or let them collect dust?”
-Robert Sluznis was in our office a few weeks ago delivering some framed photos for Dave, so I asked Robert if he had time to chat about my personal project.
+Well, I was looking for something in the drawer a couple of weeks ago and pulled them out and onto the floor, and my wife walked in and said, “Are you ever going to do anything with those or let them collect dust?”
+Robert Sluznis, a great friend of Communication Links who has done some incredible shadow box work for our clients over the years, was in our office a few weeks ago delivering some framed photos for Dave, so I asked Robert if he had time to chat about my personal project.

-I am so glad I did it.
-Now I have to remove two beautiful old, framed golf and matted prints of 19th century golfers in Scotland to make room for them, but now I just have to figure out where to put those because you KNOW which ones I want to feature on the wall!
+I’m so glad Robert helped memorialize these two holes-in-one for me.
+I did have two beautiful old, framed and matted prints of 19th century Scottish golfers hanging in my home office.
+I have to figure out where to put those because you KNOW which ones I decided to hang on the wall!